 - Niemi, L. & Young, L. (2016).
 When and why we see victims as responsible: The impact of ideology on attitudes toward victims.
 Personality and Social Psychology Bulletin, 42(9), 1227-1242.

-- Niemi, L. & Young, L. (2017).
+- Niemi, L., Wasserman, E., Young, L. (2017).
 The behavioral and neural signatures of distinct conceptions of fairness.
-Social Neuroscience
+Social Neuroscience.

-- Niemi, L. & Young, L. (submitted).
+- Niemi, L. & Young, L. (2017).
 Who sees what as fair?
-Individual differences in fairness judgments.
+Mapping individual differences in valuation of reciprocity, charity, and impartiality.
+Social Justice Research.

 - Niemi, L. & Young, L. (2014).
 Blaming the victim in the case of rape.
 Psychological Inquiry, 25(2), 230-233.